startram/startram/README.md

 ## Installation

-Since crysta doesn't fetch dependencies of dependencies you'll have to add startrams dependencies on top of startram itself in your `Projectfile`.
+Since crystal doesn't fetch dependencies of dependencies you'll have to add startrams dependencies on top of startram itself in your `Projectfile`.

 ```crystal